gofiber/contrib/websocket/README.md

 All connections will be sent to the handler function no matter whether the subprotocol negotiation is successful or not.
 You can get the selected subprotocol from `conn.Subprotocol()`.

-If there is a connection with `Sec-Websocket-Protocol` header in the request with failed negotitation, the connection will be disconnected by browser after received upgrade response immediately.
+If a connection includes the `Sec-Websocket-Protocol` header in the request but the protocol negotiation fails, the browser will immediately disconnect the connection after receiving the upgrade response.